eser/stack/README.md

 ### Want to report a bug or request a feature?

-Please read through our [CONTRIBUTING.md](CONTRIBUTING.md) and report it using [GitHub Issues](https://github.com/eser/cool/issues)!
+If you find a bug, have a feature request, please check out [our contribution guidelines](CONTRIBUTING.md) and report it using [GitHub Issues](https://github.com/eser/cool/issues)!

 ### Want to contribute?